It’s that time again ….. my favourite bloggy time of the year, when we all visit eachother’s blogs and share our Christmas decor.

 We will start in the living room this year …… cream and gold theme again for 2012.

-a whole lot a little obsessive about dividing my decorations by colour, and this room is all cream, gold and natural tones.
+I may be a whole lot a little obsessive about dividing my decorations by colour, and this room is all cream, gold and natural tones.

 This is our Christmas Pyramid from Austria, but was named “the Jesus helicopter” a few years back by our son.
 It has 4 candles for Advent…. but as you see I really must buy some new candles!